What Bugs Eat Magnolia Trees?

 Magnolia Borer

-Borer is not a very common pest of magnolia.
-But still, it can sometimes infest a tree and it is very dangerous.
+Borer is not a very common magnolia pest.
+But still, it can sometimes infest a tree and is very dangerous.

-As a result, all of the leaves above the branch will begin to brown and wither.
+As a result, all leaves above the branch will begin to brown and wither.
 A large spread of this pest can result in the loss of the magnolia tree.

 Treatment: